-  On top of any possible free agent additions to the offensive line, many mock drafts have the Bengals selecting a premier offensive lineman with the fifth overall pick in the 2021 NFL Draft.
-Penei Sewell out of Oregon is often mocked to Cincinnati there, and on the off chance that Miami were to snatch up Sewell at no. 3 overall, Rashawn Slater out of Northwestern would also be a fine addition.
+On top of any possible free agent additions to the offensive line, the 2021 rookie class of offensive linemen is deep.
+The Bengals could select a premier talent like Penei Sewell out of Oregon or Rashawn Slater out of Northwestern with the no. 5 overall pick.
+If not, they would still have a number of good prospects at offensive tackle likely available at no. 38 overall.
 Whether via free agency or the draft, or both, the Bengals have various avenues to improving their abhorrent offensive line this offseason.

 The rehire of Frank Pollack as offensive line coach and run game coordinator shouldn’t be understated either, especially since Mixon apparently was a vocal advocate for Pollack’s return.
 The Bengals ran a lot of inside zone run plays in 2020, but expect to see more wide zone runs in 2021, which bodes well for Mixon’s production.
 Here’s an excellent detailed breakdown of Pollack’s contributions to the run game.